francoismassart/eslint-plugin-tailwindcss/README.md

 ## Make sure to use the correct version

-- Still using TailwindCSS v2 ?
+- Still using TailwindCSS v2 ? 👻
-  - You should stick with `v2.x.x` of this plugin
+  - You should stick with `v2.x.x` of this plugin (`npm i eslint-plugin-tailwindcss@tw2`)
-- Using TailwindCSS v3 ?
+- Using TailwindCSS v3 ? 🚀
-  - Make sure to use `v3.x.x` of this plugin
+  - Make sure to use `v3.x.x` of this plugin (`npm i eslint-plugin-tailwindcss`

 **If you are using the eslint extension, make sure to restart VSCode in order to use the lastest version of the plugin and not the former version from the cache.**